Support

 Features are incorporated into Pure Music that are designed to improve performance and give the best possible sound quality.
 Using the computer optical drive as a "CD player" or transport is not advisable for best sound quality, for a variety of reasons, so this is not directly supported by Pure Music.

-1. Install the Playthrough feature using the instructions in the User's Guide (or shown during installation of the Playthrough driver).
+1. Install the Streamthrough feature using the instructions in the User's Guide (or shown during installation of the Streamthrough driver).
 This setup need only be performed once.

 To play a CD (or Internet radio, etc.):

-2. Select Playthrough in the Pure Music Music Server menu.
+2. Select Streamthrough in the Pure Music Music Server menu.

 3. Insert CD, then play in iTunes.